Greek PM faces allies, court on state TV closure

 Also on Monday, Greece’s top administrative court will hear an appeal by ERT’s trade union against the government’s decision to shut down the broadcaster, with a ruling expected later on Monday or Tuesday.

-A ruling in favor of the union would temporarily suspend the government decision, meaning ERT’s signal would be restored.
+A ruling in favour of the union would temporarily suspend the government decision, meaning ERT’s signal would be restored.

 Still, officials have said the decision to shut down the broadcaster helped Greece obtain its latest tranche of bailout funds worth 3.3 billion euros last week from lenders, so Samaras has already pocketed a minor victory from the shutdown.